programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-10.png" alt="Scatterplot using colors to distinguish different types of sister city relationships based on the location of the destination city." caption="Figure 10.
-Using colors in scatterplots for showing different countries." %}
+Using colors in scatterplots to visualize different country types." %}

-Above, we did two major manipulations.
+The code above made two major manipulations.
 First, we modified `geom_point()` by adding an argument: `aes(color = typecountry)`.
-Since there are too many points, we added the parameter alpha to make them transparent.
+Since there are too many overlapping points, we used the parameter `alpha` to make them 70% transparent.
 Again, ggplot2 has selected sensible default colors and legends for the graph.

 ### Scales: Colors, Legends, and Axes

-It's time to look at the scales function in ggplot2.
-Scales are crucial in determining how data is mapped to visual properties.
+Next, we'll explore ggplot2's `scales` function.
+Scales are crucial for determining how data is mapped to visual properties.
 They provide data transformation for position, size, color, and shape aesthetics.
 Additionally, scales define how aesthetics are displayed on the plot, including the range of values, the breaks or tick marks, and the labels.

 In ggplot2, scales follow a naming convention consisting of three parts separated by underscores:

-1. The prefix "scale".
+1. The prefix `scale`.

-2. The name of the aesthetic being modified (e.g., color, shape, x, y).
+2. The type of aesthetic being modified (color, shape, x, y, etc.).

-2. The type of scale being applied (e.g., continuous, discrete, brewer).
+3. The type of scale being applied (continuous, discrete, brewer).

-For example, `scale_color_continuous()` is used to control the color aesthetic with a continuous scale, while `scale_shape_discrete()` is used to modify the shape aesthetic with a discrete scale.
+For example, `scale_color_continuous()` controls the color aesthetic using a continuous scale, while `scale_shape_discrete()` modifies the shape aesthetic using a discrete scale.

 One common use of scales is to change plot colors.
-We can manually specify colors using specific color values or predefined color scales.
-Let's store our previous plot in a variable to demonstrate this.
-This is a convenient way to create different versions of the same plot by modifying only certain aspects.
+You can manually specify colors using specific color values or predefined color scales.
+Before we do this, let's start by storing our previous plot in a variable `p1`: this is a convenient way to create different versions of the same plot by modifying only certain aspects.

 ```